 Deprecated: wp_make_content_images_responsive is deprecated since version 5.5.0!
 Use wp_filter_content_tags() instead. in /nas/content/live/ttwweb/wp-includes/functions.php on line 4861

 Canberra's new grade separated pedestrian and cyclist crossing

-Bowen Place Crossing is a prominent piece of infrastructure for the nation’s capital, with a design brief that required taking into account the heritage aspects of the area and delivering a structure that would flow and enhance, rather than detract from, its natural surroundings.
+Canberra’s separated pedestrian and cyclist crossing, Bowen Place Crossing, is a prominent piece of infrastructure for the nation’s capital.
+The design brief took into account the heritage aspects of the area and delivering a structure that would flow and enhance, rather than detract, from the natural surroundings.